CHILD PROTECTIVE ACT

 (4) If a preponderance of the evidence at the adjudicatory hearing shows that the child comes within the court’s jurisdiction under this chapter upon the grounds set forth in section 16-1603, Idaho Code, the court shall so decree and in its decree shall make a finding on the record of the facts and conclusions of law upon which it exercises jurisdiction over the child.

-(5) Upon entering its decree the court shall consider any information relevant to the disposition of the child but in any event shall:
+(5) Upon entering its decree, the court shall consider any information relevant to the disposition of the child but in any event shall:

 (a) Place the child under the protective supervision of the department for an indeterminate period not to exceed the child’s eighteenth birthday; or

 (b) Vest legal custody in the department or other authorized agency subject to residual parental rights and subject to full judicial review by the court and, when contested by any party, judicial approval of all matters relating to the custody of the child by the department or other authorized agency.
+If the department has placed the child in a qualified residential treatment program, the court shall approve or disapprove the placement within sixty (60) days of placement in accordance with section 16-1619A, Idaho Code.

-(6) If the court vests legal custody in the department or other authorized agency, the court shall make detailed written findings based on facts in the record, that, in addition to the findings required in subsection (4) of this section, continuation of residence in the home would be contrary to the welfare of the child and that vesting legal custody with the department or other authorized agency would be in the best interests of the child.
-In addition the court shall make detailed written findings based on facts in the record as to whether the department made reasonable efforts to prevent the placement of the child in foster care, including findings, when appropriate, that:
+(6) If the court vests legal custody in the department or other authorized agency, the court shall make detailed written findings based on facts in the record that, in addition to the findings required in subsection (4) of this section, continuation of residence in the home would be contrary to the welfare of the child and that vesting legal custody with the department or other authorized agency would be in the best interests of the child.
+In addition, the court shall make detailed written findings based on facts in the record as to whether the department made reasonable efforts to prevent the placement of the child in foster care, including findings, when appropriate, that:

 (a) Reasonable efforts were made but were not successful in eliminating the need for foster care placement of the child;